juniorgasparotto/SysCommand/documentation/en.md

 * The help command is the only one that cannot be ignored by initialization, if it does not exist in the list, the `SysCommand.ConsoleApp.Commands.HelpCommand.cs` command will be added internally.
 * For more information about customization of help on properties see the topic of [Customizing the help information](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-customizing-help).
-* For more information about customization of help on actions see the topic of [Customizing the help information of actions and their parameters](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-customizing-help).
+* For more information about customization of help on actions see the topic of [Customizing the help information on the actions and its parameters](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-customizing-help).

 # <a name="verbose" />Verbose